DonutDev/PyMusic/README.md

 # PyMusic
-Linux Music Player made in Python
+Linux Music Player made in Python and Tkinter